 Certain users will appreciate the ability to mix and match torso lengths, with waist belt and shoulder straps to help provide the best fit.
-The only other adjustability this pack offers is two places where the shoulder straps can be attached to provide some vertical adjustments.
+The only other adjustability this pack offers is some vertical movement in the shoulder straps.

-While it's not an adjustment in the classic sense, the shoulder strap attachment points pivot and automatically adjust to the best fit for the wearer.
-We found this design to be pretty useful; in fact, it only added to the pack's overall comfort, particularly with heavy loads and long days.
+While it's not an adjustment in the classic sense, the shoulder strap attachment points pivot and automatically create the best fit for the wearer.
+We found this design pretty useful.
+It only added to the pack's overall comfort, particularly with heavy loads and long days.

-Besides the huge upside down "U" shaped access panel, the Baltoro also has a sleeping bag compartment that can be opened to connect to the main compartment.
-We liked this design for longer trips where we would just pack all the items we needed for camp like tent, sleeping bag, and sleeping pad - all at the bottom of our pack.
-When we arrived at our destination for the day, we wouldn't have to explode our entire pack.
+The Baltoro also has a sleeping bag compartment that can open to connect to the main compartment.
+We like this design for longer trips when just pack all the items we needed for camp, like a tent, sleeping bag, and sleeping pad, at the bottom of our pack.

 This pack is most at home on trekking and backpacking trips or the occasional mountaineering adventure.
 The 65-liter model is great for the average person on most 2-5 day trips, depending on your packing tendencies.
 This model does have the suspension to handle 50+ pounds so long as you do and is one of the best contenders for heinous 70+ pound loads.

-At $300, this contender is more expensive than average among comparable options in our review but on the less expensive side of the models with similarly robust suspension systems.
-It is still $200 less than the $500 Arc'teryx Bora AR 63, which is slightly heavier and has less overall features (but it is slightly more adjustable and weather resistant).
-It's $30 less than the $330 Osprey Xenith 75, and $100 less than the Osprey Xenith 105 (but if you buy a larger volume Baltoro, the prices are similar).
-When it comes to comfort and suspension doesn't give up anything, which makes it an exceptional value.
+At $300, this contender is more expensive than many of its direct competitors but is on the less expensive side of the models with similarly robust suspension systems.
+It is still quite a bit less than the $500 Arc'teryx Bora AR 63, which is slightly heavier and has fewer overall features but is slightly more adjustable and weather resistant.
+It's less expensive than the Osprey Xenith 105.
+(But, if you buy a larger volume Baltoro, the prices are similar.)
+When it comes to comfort and suspension, this pack doesn't give up anything, which makes it an exceptional value.

-The Baltoro 65 comes with a fairly functional hydration pack that doubled as the bladder sleeve/holder when used inside the pack.
+The Baltoro 65 comes with a fairly functional hydration pack that doubles as a bladder sleeve inside the pack.
 Here we show a shell jacket and 70 oz Platypus bladder for size reference.
-This separate pack is designed to be taken on a summit push or day-hike from camp, but is just as suitable for use around town or going to the gym.
+This separate pack is designed to be taken on a summit push or day-hike from camp but is just as suitable for use around town.

 The Baltoro's wasit belt pockets is a small waterproof pouch (see the photo higher in the review).
 The other is a mesh pocket (seen here), which is perfect for small items like a Cliff bar or lip-balm.